Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Glabrezu.md

   - Glabrezu
 ---
 # [[5.
 Mechanics\Bestiary\Fiend\Glabrezu.md|Glabrezu]]
 *Source: Monster Manual p.
-58. Available in the SRD.*
+58, Vecna: Eve of Ruin.
+Available in the SRD.*

 A glabrezu takes great pleasure in destroying mortals through temptation, and these creatures are among the few demons to offer their service to creatures foolish enough to summon them.